Skip to main content

 • Open the repository in an IDE

-• Your data generator now should be successfully connected to the Sixpack platform and already pre-generate some datasets
+Your data generator should now be connected to the Sixpack platform and already pre-generating datasets.

 Play around